Season 1, Episode 34

 The precursor, again, is being able to be connected with pleasure and to be able to understand and be connected with your desires.
 Again, I can’t say that enough, once you are working on that, you don’t have to fully be 100% there.
 That might even feel kind of elusive, especially if it’s women that are listening to this that might feel a little bit elusive, but do one little step at a time.

-The actual tools, when you said something like it’s not spontaneous.
-Well, a lot of the sacs that long-term relationships, that people in long-term relationships are happening, really isn’t that spontaneous anyway.
+The actual tools, when you say something like it’s not spontaneous.
+Well, a lot of the sacs that long-term relationships, that people in long-term relationships are happening, really aren’t that spontaneous anyway.
 Spontaneous desire is like, you just look across the kitchen and there they are, and you meet eyes, you make eyes at each other and then all of a sudden, you can’t handle it.
 You have to close the gap and take the clothes off and then you’re having sex in the kitchen.

 Maybe that was something that you experienced towards the beginning of your relationship because sometimes people think, “If we could just get back what we had,” but you’re not going to get back anything.
 That was something that was present towards the beginning of your relationship and things are different.
 You’ve probably seen each other poop.
 It’s like what are you going to do about that?
 You have routines.